ray-project/ray/doc/using-ray-and-docker-on-a-cluster.md

 RUN <my-project-installation-script>
 ```

-Here `<my-project-url>` is the location of the source code repository for your application and
-`<my-project-installation-script> is a command that prepares the instance to run your
-application, for example by installing required dependencies dependencies.
+This file instructs Docker to load the image tagged `ray-project/deploy`, check out the git
+repository at `<my-project-url>`, and then run the script `<my-project-installation-script>`.

 Build the image by running something like:
 ```